RayPT808/activitytracker/README.md

 - User Interface Design

-  - Computer Wireframes : The wireframes I created illustrate the core user interface and functionality of Activity Tracker from both a desktop/laptop perspective and a mobile perspective.
+  - Computer Wireframes: The wireframes I created illustrate the core user interface and functionality of Activity Tracker from both a desktop/laptop perspective and a mobile perspective.
 These visual guides serve as a blueprint for the design and structure of the application, ensuring a cohesive and intuitive user experience.
-The aim was to provide better understanding of the initial layout and illustrate the user facing fields and structure.
+The aim was to provide a better understanding of the initial layout and illustrate the user-facing fields and structure.

 **Registration**
 ![Registration](assets/images/wireframeregistration.png)